JamesPaden/css-paged-media-tutorial/README.rst

 which also implements parts of the CSS Paged Media standard but it lacks several feature besides the ridiculous high licence fees (so not an option for us).

+This tutorial also partly supports the Vivlostyle Formatter (www.vivliostyle.com).
+For the moment it is unclear which parts of the CSS Paged Media standard are or will be supported due to the beta status of the software and the lack of decent documentation.

 Basic converter usage
 ---------------------